Ringgenberg: History

 In 1528, the city of Bern adopted the new faith of the Protestant Reformation and began imposing it on the Bernese Oberland.
-Ringgenberg joined many other villages and the Abbey in an unsuccessful rebellion against the new faith.
-After Bern imposed its will on the Oberland, they secularized the Abbey and annexed all the Abbey lands.
+Ringgenberg joined many other villages and the monastery in an unsuccessful rebellion against the new faith.
+After Bern imposed its will on the Oberland, they secularized the monastery and annexed all the monastery lands.
 Ringgenberg became a part of the Bernese bailiwick of Interlaken.

 The church was built in the ruins of Ringgenberg Castle in 1670 under the architect Abraham Dunz.
 The imposing building stands on a hill between the town and lake.

 In 1853 the separate municipalities of Goldswil and Ringgenberg were combined.
 A small lake, Burgseeli is located between the two villages.

 In 1848, a road was built along the shores of Brienz Lake which connected Ringgenberg with the other towns of the area.
 In 1888 a harbor was built on the lake shore, allowing steamships to dock and helping tourists to visit the village's spa which opened in 1870.
 In 1916 the last leg of the Brünig railway line was completed, which passed through the village.
 Today the local economy is based on tourism, construction and mining at the municipal quarry.
 In addition, many residents commute to jobs in Interlaken.

 It is the municipality of origin for many people with the surnames of Ringgenberg, Ringenberg, and Rinkenberg.